 - What are the major OT cyber risks the organization faces?
 What are the risks of compromising the OT network to enter the corporate IT network or vice versa?
 Is the organization able to detect abnormal events and weak signals of cyberattacks?

-- How can OT staff members be made them aware of their roles related to cybersecurity?
+- How can OT staff members be made aware of their roles related to cybersecurity?
 Did control engineers receive some basic cybersecurity awareness training?

 - In the event of a serious OT cyber incident, which incident response and crisis management process needs to be developed?